Real-time adaptive estimation of decoherence timescales for a single qubit

-The rate of decoherence is a critical parameter in the performance of quantum bits, memories and sensors.
-Fast estimation of these timescales is necessary for efficient characterisation of large arrays of quantum devices, and to achieve peak sensitivities during sensor operation.
-The usual method for determining a quantum system's decoherence rate involves a suite of experiments probing the entire expected range of the parameter, and extracting the resulting estimation in post-processing.
-Here we present an adaptive Bayesian approach, based on a simple analytical update rule, to estimate the key decoherence timescales (T$_1$, T$_2^*$ and T$_2$) in a quantum system in real time, using information gained in preceding experiments.
+Characterising the time over which quantum coherence survives is critical for any implementation of quantum bits, memories and sensors.
+The usual method for determining a quantum system's decoherence rate involves a suite of experiments probing the entire expected range of this parameter, and extracting the resulting estimation in post-processing.
+Here we present an adaptive multi-parameter Bayesian approach, based on a simple analytical update rule, to estimate the key decoherence timescales ($T_1$, $T_2^*$ and $T_2$) and the corresponding decay exponent of a quantum system in real time, using information gained in preceding experiments.
 This approach reduces the time required to reach a given uncertainty by a factor up to an order of magnitude, depending on the specific experiment, compared to the standard protocol of curve fitting.
 A further speed-up of a factor $\sim 2$ can be realised by performing our optimisation with respect to sensitivity as opposed to variance.

-To experimentally demonstrate the effectiveness of our online adaptive approach, we apply it to a single electronic spin qubit associated with a nitrogen-vacancy (NV) center in diamond, implementing Bayesian inference on a real-time microcontroller in less than $50~\mu$s, a time more than an order of magnitude shorter than previous implementations under similar conditions and negligible compared to the duration of each measurement.
-Our protocol can be readily applied to different types of quantum systems.

 \keywords{Suggested keywords}